 I am writing as a volunteer adult literacy tutor to urge you to fully fund the Adult and Family Literacy line item in the State Budget and to allocate additional dollars from the Stimulus to help programs like Literacy Pittsburgh meet increased demand for service.
-This line items funds adult basic education services for the Commonwealth’s working age adults who need basic skills to attain family sustaining jobs – 18% of Pennsylvania adults meet these criteria.
+This line item funds adult basic education services for the Commonwealth’s working-age adults who need basic skills to attain family-sustaining jobs – 18% of Pennsylvania adults meet these criteria.

 As a volunteer tutor, I rely on these resources for materials and instructional support as I tutor my student(s).
 ADD SOMETHING ABOUT YOUR EXPERIENCE AND THE DIFFERENCE IT MAKES FOR YOUR STUDENT(s).

 Now more than ever, adult basic education is an essential investment for Pennsylvania’s economic recovery.
 This economic recession is hitting low-wage workers the hardest, with 21.2% of jobs lost.
 The economic recovery will take significantly longer for those that make up the low-wage workforce, especially more than 100,000 adults in our region without a high school credential, adequate basic skills, or English language.